cvipenta/xampp/readme.md

    - Make sure docker is up and running after the installation is complete

-2. Download the project or git clone it on your local machine.
+2. [Download the project](https://github.com/cvipenta/xampp/archive/refs/heads/master.zip) or clone `git clone https://github.com/cvipenta/xampp.git .` it on your local machine.

 3. Open terminal and change directory to the current folder eg: `cd C:\...\code-xampp`